How to join the police with Police Now

 We know some graduate recruitment processes can seem daunting at the start, but we’ve worked hard to streamline our process as much as possible while keeping the standards you would expect for roles in policing.

-The processes have been specifically designed to get the best from all applicants so be yourself and enjoy getting even more insight into the role you are interested in.
+To join the police through our national graduate programmes, our recruitment processes have been specifically designed to get the best from all applicants so be yourself and enjoy getting even more insight into the role you are interested in.

 Police Now’s eligibility criteria

 To join Police Now’s National Detective Programme, you must meet our eligibility criteria.

 You don’t need any previous policing knowledge or experience, and it doesn’t matter if you’ve never previously considered a career in policing but you must have a degree before January 2021.
 We’re looking for people with the potential to become the next generation of police officers, representing the diversity of the communities you serve.

 To be eligible for the Police Now National Detective Programme, you must:

 ✓ Degree: Already have a degree and have achieved a 1st, 2:1 or 2:2 at undergraduate degree level or non-UK equivalent.